argoproj/argo-workflows/docs/configure-artifact-repository.md

 ### Using Azure Shared Access Signatures (SAS)

+> v3.6 and after

-If you do not wish to use an access key, you may also use a [shared access signature (SAS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json).
+If you do not wish to use an Access Key, you may also use a [shared access signature (SAS)](https://learn.microsoft.com/en-us/azure/storage/common/storage-sas-overview?toc=%2Fazure%2Fstorage%2Fblobs%2Ftoc.json&bc=%2Fazure%2Fstorage%2Fblobs%2Fbreadcrumb%2Ftoc.json).
 Create an Azure Storage account and a container within that account.
-There are several ways to accomplish this, including the [Azure Portal](https://portal.azure.com) or the [CLI](https://docs.microsoft.com/en-us/cli/azure/).
+You can do this using the [Azure Portal](https://portal.azure.com) or the [CLI](https://docs.microsoft.com/en-us/cli/azure/).

 1. Retrieve the blob service endpoint for the storage account.
-For example:

     ```bash
     az storage account show -n mystorageaccountname --query 'primaryEndpoints.blob' -otsv
     ```

 2. Retrieve the shared access signature for the storage account.
-For example:

     ```bash
     az storage container generate-sas --account-name <storage-account> --name <container> --permissions acdlrw --expiry <date-time> --auth-mode key
     ```

 3. Create a Kubernetes secret to hold the storage account key.
-For example:

     ```bash
     kubectl create secret generic my-azure-storage-credentials \
-      --from-literal "sas=$(az storage container generate-sas --account-name <storage-account> --name <container> --permissions acdlrw --expiry <date-time> --auth-mode key)"
+      --from-literal "shared-access-key=$(az storage container generate-sas --account-name <storage-account> --name <container> --permissions acdlrw --expiry <date-time> --auth-mode key)"
     ```

-4. Configure `azure` artifact as follows in the yaml.
+4. Configure `azure` artifact as follows in the YAML.

     ```yaml
     artifacts: